d3slect/Cloud-Application-Development/slides/lab2.md

 - [Life of a Datastore Write](https://developers.google.com/appengine/articles/life_of_write)
 - If the entity data fails to update in the commit phase, no changes are made.
 - If the commit phase has succeeded but the apply phase failed
-	- The next time you execute a read or write or start a transaction on this entity group, the datastore will first roll forward and fully apply this committed but unapplied write
+	- The next time you execute a read or write or start a transaction on the same entity group, the datastore will first roll forward and fully apply this committed but unapplied write
 	- The datastore continuously sweeps for partially applied jobs and rolls forward writes to indexes and entities that have not yet received the changes to the entity
 - If your app receives an exception when submitting a transaction, it does not always mean that the transaction failed.
 	- You can receive the following exceptions in cases where transactions have been committed and eventually will be applied successfully